Aggregate accidents by ward

 The dataset is added to the data pane.
 Additionally, a map card is created showing the routes.
 You won't need this map, so you'll delete it.

-- On the map, click the More button and click the Delete button.
+- On the map, click the Card options button and click the Delete button.

 Filter the data